SoftStep: Learning Sparse Similarity Powers Deep Neighbor-Based Regression: Representational geometry of neighbor-based regression

 Triplet terms $\Delta_{ij}p_{ij}\Delta_{ik}p_{ik}$ also encode embedding conditions.
 However, a more illuminating description of the optimal triplet embedding geometry considers the partial optimization of terms of the form:

-This optimization analysis will yield different embedding conditions depending on the ordering of the labels $j$ and $k$ relative to the anchor point $i$.
-In the analysis of this local subproblem, we assume $p_{il}$ is fixed for all $l\neq j,k$ and that $p_{ij},p_{ik}$ are optimized independently.
-Additionally, our analysis only focuses on the case of NONA with SoftStep in which $p_{ij}$ or $p_{ik}$ may vanish.
-Analogous embedding conditions can be derived from a parallel analysis of NONA without SoftStep.
+This optimization analysis will yield different embedding conditions depending on the order of the labels $j$ and $k$ relative to the anchor point $i$.
+In the analysis of this local subproblem, we assume that $p_{il}$ is fixed for all $l\neq j,k$ and that $p_{ij},p_{ik}$ are optimized independently.
 We also limit our focus to the case where $y_i \neq y_j \neq y_k$ as the triplet loss collapses into a simpler embedding condition if any of the labels are equal.

 We proceed by minimizing $T_{ijk}$ as a convex quadratic with respect to $p_{ij}$ on the interval $[0,R]$.

 has the unconstrained minimizer $p_{ij}^*= \frac{\Delta_{ik}}{\Delta_{ik} - \Delta_{ij}} R$.
 From here we examine two cases based on the ordering of the three labels $y_i,y_j,y_k$ that will yield two conditions depending on whether the anchor point label lies between the other two labels or is extreme itself. \paragraph{Extreme anchor label:} If $y_i < y_j < y_k$, then $p_{ij}^* > R$ and so $T_{ijk}$ is minimized when $p_{ij} = R$, which implies $p_{ik}=0$.
 That is, if the label of $j$ is closer to that of $i$ than the label of $k$ is, then all the available proportional similarity between their embeddings is optimized to go to $j$.
 It can be seen that all arrangements of $y_i,y_j,y_k$ in which $y_i$ is extreme yield analogous conditions.